dariomj/HP-280-G1-EFI-BigSur/README.md

 **OpenCore Version:** 1.0.0 from May 9, 2024.

+if you need to make any changes on the EFI follow this guide:https://dortania.github.io/OpenCore-Install-Guide/

 # IMPORTANT WARNING

 To avoid problems i removed the SMBIOS Serials, you can generate yours by following [this](https://dortania.github.io/OpenCore-Install-Guide/config.plist/haswell.html#platforminfo) guide.